AhmedShaikh0/PyCleaner/README.md

 A Simple Data Cleaning Tool written in Python to modify .csv files

-Note: It is recommended to use this tool in a Framework like <b>Jupyter Notebook</b> or <b>PyCharm</b>, as Terminal has less memory, so if CSV has large number of columns, the terminal will skip some of them.
+<b>Note:</b> It is recommended to use this tool in a Framework like <b>Jupyter Notebook</b> or <b>PyCharm</b>, as Terminal has less memory, so if CSV has large number of columns, the terminal will skip some of them.

 Learn the usage by reading <b><i>PyCleaner.ipynb</i></b> in <b>Jupyter Notebook</b> or Instructions below